Forest with trees

 Passenger lifts

-• Safety harnesses (ie. lift protection) must always be worn on personnel hoists and whenever there is a risk of falling, Safety harnesses must be attached to prevent falls.
+• Safety harnesses (ie. lift protection) must always be worn on personnel hoists and whenever there is a risk of falling, Safety harnesses must be attached to prevent falling.

 Other cranes and lifting operations